unioslo/harbor-cli/docs/usage/terminology.md

 ## `ARGS`

-The args for a command is usually the name or ID of a resource.
+The args for a command is usually one or more names or IDs identifying a resource.
+For example:

 ```
 harbor project get my-project